Jon-P-Madden/MakeMe-Resume-Positioning-Engine/Resume_Positioning_Engine_README.md

 2. Open `Resume_Positioning_Engine.html` in any modern browser — Chrome recommended
 3. Get an [Anthropic API key](https://console.anthropic.com/)
 4. Paste your API key in the header — the dot turns green when valid
+5. Complete the one-time profile setup
-5. Follow the five-step guided flow
+6. Follow the five-step guided flow for each application

 **No installation.
 No build step.
 No server.**